Webb Mission Timeline

-Even before the James Webb Space Telescope’s launch in 1990, astronomers began posing the question: What is the next step after Hubble?
+Even before the launch of the James Webb Space Telescope in 1990, astronomers began asking the question: What's next after Hubble?

-In September 1989, the Space Telescope Science Institute (STScI) and NASA co-hosted the Next Generation Space Telescope Workshop at STScI, bringing together more than 130 astronomers and engineers.
-The group proposed that NASA investigate the feasibility of a 10-meter, passively cooled, near-infrared telescope in a high-Earth orbit or a 16-meter telescope based on the Moon to study galaxies at high redshift.
+In September 1989, the Space Telescope Science Institute (STScI) and NASA co-organized the Next Generation Space Telescope Workshop at STScI, bringing together more than 130 astronomers and engineers.
+The group proposed that NASA investigate the feasibility of a 10-meter, passively cooled, near-infrared telescope in a high Earth orbit or a 16-meter telescope based on the Moon to study high-redshift galaxies.

-In 1996, an 18-member committee led by astronomer Alan Dressler formally recommended that NASA develop a space telescope that would view the heavens in infrared light—the wavelength band that enables astronomers to see through dust and gas clouds and extends humanity’s vision farther out into space and back in time.
-It would have a mirror with a diameter of more than four meters, and operate in an orbit well beyond Earth’s moon.
+In 1996, an 18-member committee led by astronomer Alan Dressler formally recommended that NASA develop a space telescope that would observe the skies in infrared light, the wavelength band that allows astronomers to see through clouds of dust and gas and extends humanity's vision farther into space and further back in time.
+It would have a mirror with a diameter of more than four meters and operate in an orbit well beyond Earth's moon.

-Three teams made up of scientists and engineers from the private and public sectors met to determine whether NASA could realize the committee’s vision.
-All three came to the conclusion that the proposed telescope would work.
+Three teams composed of scientists and engineers from the private and public sectors convened to determine if NASA could make the committee's vision a reality.
+All three concluded that the proposed telescope would work.
 NASA agreed in 1997 to fund additional studies to refine the technical and financial requirements for building the telescope.
-By 2002, the agency had selected the teams to build the instruments and the group of astronomers who would provide construction guidance.
-Also in 2002, the telescope was formally named the James Webb Space Telescope, after the NASA administrator who led the development of the Apollo program.
+By 2002, the agency had selected the teams to build the instruments and the group of astronomers who would provide guidance for the construction.
+Also in 2002, the telescope was formally named the James Webb Space Telescope, in honor of the NASA administrator who led the development of the Apollo program.

 From Vision to Reality

-Engineers and astronomers innovated new ways to meet the Webb telescope’s scientific demands, as well as a mission at an unserviceable distance from Earth.
+Engineers and astronomers innovated new ways to meet the scientific demands of the Webb telescope, as well as a mission to a distance not accessible from Earth.
 Unlike Hubble, astronauts will not be able to repair and upgrade the telescope.

-Construction on Webb began in 2004.
-In 2005, the European Space Agency’s Centre Spatial Guyanais (CSG) spaceport in French Guiana was chosen as the launch site, and an Ariane 5 rocket as the launch vehicle.
-By 2011, all 18 mirror segments were finished and proven through testing to meet required specifications.
+Construction of Webb began in 2004.
+In 2005, the European Space Agency's Centre Spatial Guyanais (CSG) spaceport in French Guiana was chosen as the launch site, and an Ariane 5 rocket as the launch vehicle.
+By 2011, the 18 mirror segments were completed and tested to meet the required specifications.

-Between 2012 and 2013, Webb’s individual pieces, constructed in a variety of locations, began to arrive at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
+Between 2012 and 2013, individual pieces of Webb, built in various locations, began arriving at NASA's Goddard Space Flight Center in Greenbelt, Maryland.
 In 2013, construction of the sunshield layers began.
-From 2013 to 2016, Webb’s science instruments were subjected to numerous tests of extreme temperature and vibration.
-From late 2015 to early 2016, all 18 of Webb’s individual mirrors were installed on the telescope’s backplane structure to assemble the 6.6 meter (21.7 feet) mirror.
+From 2013 to 2016, Webb's scientific instruments underwent numerous tests of extreme temperature and vibration.
+From late 2015 to early 2016, Webb's 18 individual mirrors were installed on the backplane structure to assemble the 6.6-meter (21.7-foot) mirror.

 Webb Project Timeline